dart-lang/site-www/src/tools/dartpad/index.md

   If you didn't happen to have any bugs while you were entering the code, try introducing a bug.

-  For example, if you change `split` to `spit`, you get warnings at the bottom of the window and in the Run button.
+  For example, if you change `split` to `spit`, you get warnings in the bottom right of the window.
-  If you run the app, you'll see output from an uncaught exception.
+  If you run the app, you'll see a compilation error in the console.
   </li>
 </ol>